-An unique after school co-curricular program exists for interested photographers called PhotoPool.
-Participants are assigned real projects from the schools Communications Department to complete from set up to final editing and delivery, just like a photojournalist.
-This program encourages high standards of achievement and responsibility, and allows students some level of insight into the work of professional photographer while building a portfolio.
-Many students will go on to do an independent project in photography their senior year after their time on PhotoPool.
+A unique after school co-curricular program exists for interested photographers called PhotoPool.
+Participants are assigned real projects from the school's Strategic Marketing & Communications Department to complete from set up to final editing and delivery, just like a photojournalist.
+This program encourages high standards of achievement and responsibility and allows students some level of insight into the work of professional photographer while building a portfolio.
+Many students will go on to do a Senior Project in photography their senior year.

 Much of the photography on this website, our promotional materials, in the school magazine, and adorning our campus is provided by Tabor students through our after-school photography program.